Ajay Bhushan Pandey

 Dr. Ajay Bhushan Pandey (born 2 February 1961; IAST: Ajaya Bhūṣaṇa Pāṇḍeya) is a 1984 batch Indian Administrative Service (IAS) officer belonging to the Maharashtra cadre.
-He is former Finance Secretary of India.
-He is also former chief executive officer (CEO) of the Unique Identification Authority of India (UIDAI), the nodal agency of Government of India responsible for implementing Aadhaar.
+He is former Finance Secretary & Revenue Secretary of India (dual role).
+He was also the first chief executive officer (CEO) of the Unique Identification Authority of India (UIDAI), the nodal agency of Government of India responsible for implementing Aadhaar.
 He also worked as the chairman of Goods and Services Tax Network from September 2017 to March 2021.
 He also served as Chairman of National Financial Reporting Authority (NFRA) from March 2022 till March 2025.
 He also served as the Director General and CEO of Indian Institute of Corporate Affairs - the apex think tank of the Ministry of Corporate Affairs from April 2024 to March 2025.
-In April 2025 Pandey joined Asian Infrastructure Investment Bank as a Vice President.
+In April 2025 Pandey joined Asian Infrastructure Investment Bank as a Vice President in Beijing, China.

 Education

 Pandey gained a Bachelor of Technology degree in Electrical from the Indian Institute of Technology Kanpur (IIT Kanpur).
 He earned a Master of Science degree and a Doctor of Philosophy degree in computer science from the University of Minnesota under Jaideep Srivastava.